 The aim of the Research Master's programme in Societal Resilience is to train and deliver excellent social scientists who can contribute to societal resilience by analyzing complex societal problems, who can work with large quantities of qualitative and quantitative data, and, who can collaborate in multidisciplinary teams and in co-creation with societal stakeholders that can use the research to design sustainable solutions.
 The philosophy behind the programme is that our teaching is most effective when students are challenged to pioneer new approaches and master skills that go beyond the conventional.
 This is visible from the three key elements in our approach to social science research that form the basis for the curriculum: multidisciplinary, multimethod, and collaborative.
 These elements are challenging for students.
 The majority of students in the social sciences have been educated within one specific discipline.
 They have mostly been taught traditional methods of data collection and analysis.
 However, the complexity of contemporary societal problems necessitates a multidisciplinary approach.
 The collection and analysis of big data requires that students learn new computational methods and new data analyzing skills which combine qualitative and quantitative analyses.
-This mixed big/small data approach offers our students unique skills to explore human behaviour and processes.
 The surge of big data also calls for interpretative research skills and critical reflection, which are trained in collaborative research projects.
 The collaboration inherent in the programme involves transferrable social and communicative skills, bridging different worlds, both in relation to other students as well as with staff and societal stakeholders.
 These skills are transferrable to non-academic jobs and are of great societal value.